 Protect Yourself Against Mosquito Bites

-“Finding this bird means that residents need to step up their efforts to prevent mosquito bites,” says Janel Heinrich, Director of PHMDC.
+“Finding this bird reminds us that West Nile Virus is still with us and residents need to continue their efforts to prevent mosquito bites,” says John Hausbeck, PHMDC Environmental Health Supervisor.

 West Nile virus is spread to humans through the bite of an infected mosquito.
 Mosquitoes get the virus by feeding on infected birds, and are then able to pass it on to other birds and mammals when they bite.

 Hausbeck says “West Nile virus seems to be here to stay, so the best ways to avoid the disease are preventing mosquito bites and getting rid of breeding grounds for mosquitoes.”